Five Inspirational Winter Olympic Moments

 Okay, we’re going to be honest for a second.
 When it comes to the Olympics, the winter games are sort of the redheaded stepchild.
 Does anyone really care about luge, or curling?
 Of course not.
 But that doesn’t mean there haven’t been some pretty damn impressive and inspirational moments in the Winter Olympics.

 Here are five of them.

 Jamaica, we got a bobsled team!
 Only in real life, they didn’t have an overweight Canadian pretending to be American coaching them.
-Still, the fact that a bunch of guys who came from Jamaica actually qualified for the winter games is pretty damned impressive, especially considering they didn’t totally suck.
+Still, the fact that a bunch of guys who came from Jamaica actually qualified for the winter games in 1988 is pretty damned impressive, especially considering they didn’t totally suck.